 The GCU Office of Student Care offers short-term, solution-focused counseling free of charge to traditional campus students.

-Your initial visit is a 30-minute confidential conversation with a licensed professional counselor or graduate intern.
+Consultation appointments are offered on a first-come, first-served, same-day basis.
+Your visit is a 30-minute confidential conversation with a licensed professional counselor or graduate intern.
 During the appointment, the therapist will come to a better understanding of your concerns and how the GCU Office of Student Care may be of most help to you.
 At the end of this first appointment, a plan will be developed which best meets your needs, and may include individual counseling, group counseling or a referral to another professional in the Phoenix area.

 Your individual counseling session is a one-on-one conversation between you and a licensed professional counselor or qualified graduate intern that lasts 45 to 55 minutes.
 This conversation is confidential for the purpose of support, personal growth and skills to help you cope with life's difficulties.